 In this country, there is a growing problem regarding a lack of supportive resources for family caregivers.
-There are government programs, charities, and nonprofits that might be able to help, but what caregivers often need most is sound advice, regular respite and an extra set of hands.
+There are government programs, charities and nonprofit organizations that might be able to help intermittently, but what caregivers often need most is sound advice, regular respite and an extra set of hands.

-Friends may scatter when one becomes the primary caregiver for a spouse or parent, and not everyone has siblings or other family members they can depend on to share the load.
-It is crucial for each caregiver to take careful inventory of their personal supports so that they can utilize their help as efficiently as possible.
-A carefully selected care team is a necessary complement to a loved one’s plan of care.
+The truth is that friends may scatter when one begins caring for a spouse or parent, and not everyone has siblings or other family members they can depend on to share the load.
+It is crucial for each caregiver to take inventory of their personal supports in order to utilize their help as efficiently as possible.
+A carefully selected caregiving team is a necessary complement to a loved one’s plan of care.
 Use these five steps to build your team.

 Now is the time to assess the strong suit of each person on your list.
 Is your best friend financially savvy?
-Can your cousin listen to you vent for as long as you need to without interrupting or casting judgement?
-Does your neighbor offer to help keep an eye on Mom when she’s tinkering outside in the garden?
-Each of these people have specific talents or capabilities that can help you execute your care plan, and most have something to contribute, whether big or small.
+Can your cousin listen to you vent without interrupting or casting judgement?
+Does your neighbor offer to keep an eye on Mom when she’s tinkering outside in the garden?
+Each of these people has specific talents or capabilities that can help you execute your care plan, and most have something to contribute, whether big or small.
 However, be sure to factor in each person’s attitude before asking them to join your team.
-Your sister may have plenty of free time to help drive Dad to and from doctor’s appointments, but if she brings negativity or criticism to your regular routine, then the drawbacks may outweigh the benefits of her contribution.
+Your sister may have plenty of free time to drive Dad to and from doctor’s appointments, but if she brings negativity or criticism to your regular routine, then the drawbacks may outweigh the benefits of her involvement.

-Revise your remaining list to create a foolproof roster of people who will assist you with caregiving and day to day tasks.
-Do not include anyone who may make your duties more difficult or complicated.
-This is your go-to tool for getting outside help whether it is planned well in advance or needed last-minute due to an urgent situation.
+Revise your remaining list to create a foolproof roster of people who will assist you with hands-on care and day-to-day tasks.
+Do not include anyone who may make your duties more difficult.
+This final list is your go-to tool for getting outside help, whether it is planned well in advance or needed at the last minute.
 Include each person’s contact information and, if possible, an outline of their weekly schedule.
 This will help you quickly reference when a team member is available to pitch in.

 Relatives and friends aren’t the only ones to recruit for your care team.
 You may feel most comfortable with these people helping out because you know them personally, but remember that not everyone has the personality, time or resources to be even a part-time caregiver.
-Fortunately, there are a number of specialists who can help you make caregiving go as smoothly as possible without running yourself into the ground.
-A reputable financial planner can assist with complicated fiscal decisions, an elder law attorney can ensure that you and your loved one are legally prepared for the road ahead, and a geriatric care manager (also known as an Aging Life Care Professional) can coordinate the care your loved one deserves.
-A social worker or local Area Agency on Aging (AAA) advisor can also help you find and maximize federal, state, and local resources that can assist you in your caregiving duties.
+Fortunately, there are a number of professionals who can facilitate the technical aspects of providing care.
+A financial planner can assist with complicated fiscal decisions, an elder law attorney can ensure that you and your loved one are legally prepared for the future, and a geriatric care manager (also known as an Aging Life Care Professional) can coordinate the care your loved one deserves.
+A social worker or advisor at your local Area Agency on Aging (AAA) can help you find and apply for federal, state and local resources that can assist you in your caregiving duties.

-A comprehensive care team not only assists a caregiver in executing their duties, it also helps to ensure that, should something happen to them, there is a safety net in place to continue providing care for their loved one.
-The more support a caregiver has, the less likely they are to experience burnout and the more sustainable their care plan will be.
+A comprehensive caregiving team not only assists with daily duties but can also provide valuable back-up care in instances when the primary caregiver cannot see to their responsibilities.
+The more support a caregiver has, the less likely they are to experience caregiver burnout and the more sustainable their care plan will be.

 - Family and Friends